exo-lang/exo/examples/quiz1/README.md

         p = set_memory(p, f"{name}_vec", AVX2)
 ```

-This will ensure that the memory types are correctly set to AVX2 before replacing the code with vector intrinsics.
+This will ensure that the memory annotations are correctly set to AVX2 before replacing the code with vector intrinsics.